inmotionsoftware/ims-cpp-code-challenge/PART2.md

 Can't make it in `40` generations?
 How many generations can you reasonably run?
 Clever optimizations will help push you closer to `40`, but ultimately the solution will require a unique approach to the problem.
 It can be solved and doesn't require a supercomputer (generally only takes a few milliseconds when done right).

+Solve it to at least `20` generations and then we can talk.
+Try to get as close to `40` as you can.
 Please submit your answer along with your sample data and code.

 ## The Code